AkhilRaawat/SkillNest---LMS/README.md

 ## 🤝 **Contributing**

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)